GilbertHLam/Dota2-Behaviour/README.md

 Here are the list of programming languages, APIs and other tools I used:

 * [NodeJS] - Backend Server
+* [Firebase] - Stores match data to reduce api calls
 * [OpenDota API] - For retrieving the user's matches and chat logs for each match
 * [ReactJS] - Frontend framework
 * [Google Natural Language API] - Sentiment analysis for the user's messages
-* [OAuth 2.0] - Retreiving user IDs from Valve servers
+* [OAuth 2.0] - Retrieving user IDs from Valve servers

 # Limitations

 * OpenDota API is only able to retrieve messages sent to the game's All Chat.
 (In my experience most players make rude comments towards their teammates on Team Chat).

 * Google Natural Language API does not understand the game's slang that well.

 # TODO
 * Update user UI